Jack-Works/ttypescript-browser-like-import-transformer/docs/config.rewriterulesobject.md

 // Node style export
 export { c, d } from 'b';
 export * as e from 'c';
+import * as ts from 'typescript';
+import * as ts2 from 'typescript/lib/typescriptServices';

 ```
 Filename: `rules-umd.js`